 GRAPH test.pgr

-GRAPH default ; when called from within an application
+GRAPH default ; when called from within the PaleoTax search menu

 GRAPH &filename,1

 The auto run function works for the moment only for the Bar Chart application of PaleoTax/Graph.

 2.3 Output format

 The standard output format of PaleoTax/Graph is the Windows Meta File.
 Depending on the application, different output file formats can be selected.